 In summer, there are several activities available – hiking, biking, golf, and mountaineering.
-It is also popular for families with the summer toboggan run, an adventure playground and the Globi (a popular Swiss cartoon character) themed trail.
+It is also popular for families with the summer toboggan run, an adventure playground, and the themed trail about Globi (a popular Swiss cartoon character).

 Engelberg in Winter

 In Winter, Titlis Mountain is known for its diverse ski and free-ride area.

 If you would like to join a guided tour to Engelberg Titlis, you may book it via GetYourGuide – From Lucerne: Titlis Half-Day Tour – Eternal Snow & Glacier.

 Melchsee-Frutt is a car-free village in Kerns, Obwalden.
 The village is around 1,920 meters high on a high plateau in the Swiss Alps.
 You’ll find Melchsee-Frutt in Central Switzerland, just outside of Lucerne.
 It is also near other mountain resorts such as Hasliberg and Engelberg.